sara-cwru/MusicDataScience/README.md

-Database group project that searches database based on user input using SQL
+Database group project that searches Spotify database based on user input using SQL